Examples of Fighting Fund Awards

 In 2012 a joint bid for £5,000 by the London and South East regional branch and the Railfuture-affiliated Chingford Line Users Association, and supported by the branch's Eastern division, was rewarded with a grant to support lobbying for various improvements to the Lea Valley line of specific benefit to Waltham Forest.
 A report by JR Consulting was presented to CLUA's AGM in June 2012.
 See Eastern for further details.

 One of the key proposals from the Railfuture-funded report was the reopening of Lea Bridge station.
-Thanks to the business case that Railfuture funded this is scheduled to open in May 2016.
+Thanks to the business case that Railfuture funded, this was opened by Rail Minister Claire Perry MP in May 2016.

 Rail Improvements - Wealden line, Uckfield-Lewes-Sussex coast